On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at finite

-Let us analyze the assumption about the condensation of $\Tr U$ in the $SU(N)_1$ theory deformed by the current-current interaction.
-This condensate breaks completely the global center symmetry $\mathbf{Z}^A_N$ of the $SU(N)_1$ theory.
-In the next section we will see that indeed in the large $N$ limit the fermion bilinear gets a chiral spiral condensate, giving evidence in favor of this assumption.
-If on the other hand the $\mathbf{Z}^A_N$ symmetry is unbroken in the $SU(N)_1$ theory, an operator of the cGN theory with a spatially modulated expectation must contain only vertex operators of the form $e^{i \,k N \, \phi/\sqrt{N}}$, with $k\in\mathbf{Z}$.
+that is, it decays with power-like behavior times an oscillating factor.
+The latter is consequence of the chiral spiral configuration, whereas the former is the hallmark of quasi long-range order.
+Only a diagonal subgroup of the $U(1)_A$ symmetry and spatial translations preserves the would-be order parameter $\Tr U e^{2i\mu' x^1}$.
+Recalling that the $\psi_{-a}^\dag\psi_+^a$ bilinear carries $U(1)_A$ charge $+2$, this subgroup is a $U(1)_A$ transformation of parameter $\alpha$ accompanied by a translation with parameter $\delta x^1 = -\alpha/\mu'$.
+The condensation of $\Tr U$ breaks completely the global center symmetry $\mathbf{Z}^A_N$ of the $SU(N)_1$ theory.
+In the next section we will see that indeed in the large $N$ limit the fermion bilinear gets a chiral spiral condensate (in the strict sense), giving evidence in favor of this assumption.
+If the $\mathbf{Z}^A_N$ symmetry is unbroken in the $SU(N)_1$ theory ($\langle\Tr U\rangle=0$), an operator of the cGN theory with a spatially modulated expectation value must contain only vertex operators of the form $e^{i \,k N \, \phi/\sqrt{N}}$, with $k\in\mathbf{Z}$.
 This ensures that the operator is invariant under $\mathbf{Z}^\phi_N$, without the need of a compensating factor charged under $\mathbf{Z}^A_N$ from the $SU(N)_1$ sector (recall that the diagonal subgroup of these two $\mathbf{Z}_N$ is gauged, so any physical operator must be neutral under it).
-For instance, the order parameter can be the $N$-th power of the fermion bilinear $(\psi_-^\dag\psi_+)^N$.
-In this case the unbroken subgroup of $U(1)_A$ and translation will be different, namely a $U(1)_A$ transformation of parameter $\alpha$ needs to be accompanied by a translation with parameter $\delta x = - N\alpha/\mu'$.
-There are also intermediate possibilities in which only a nontrivial subgroup $\mathbf{Z}^A_{N'} \subset \mathbf{Z}^A_{N}$ is unbroken, when $N$ is a multiple of $N'$.
-We conclude that the precise pattern of symmetry breaking depends on the realization of the $\mathbf{Z}^A_N$ symmetry in the vacuum of the deformed $SU(N)_1$ theory.
+For instance, the quasi-long range order could be detected in the two-point function of the $N$-th power of the fermion bilinear $(\psi_{-a}^\dag\psi_+^b)^N$.
+In this case the $U(1)_A$ transformation of parameter $\alpha$ needs to be accompanied by a translation with parameter $\delta x^1 = - N\alpha/\mu'$.
+There are also intermediate possibilities in which only a nontrivial subgroup $\mathbf{Z}^A_{N'} \subset \mathbf{Z}^A_{N}$ is preserved, when $N$ is a multiple of $N'$.

+The vacuum is then in a so-called ``chiral spiral" configuration, where only a linear combination of the $U(1)_A$ symmetry and of spatial translations preserves the would-be order parameter.
+Such combination depends on the realization of the $\mathbf{Z}^A_N$ symmetry in the vacuum of the deformed $SU(N)_1$ theory.
+Excitations on top of the chiral spiral are gapless and have a relativistic dispersion relation.